JamesLaFritz/Unity6CoreFramework/README.md

 Follow Unity's [Install a UPM package from a Git URL](https://docs.unity3d.com/6000.0/Documentation/Manual/upm-ui-giturl.html)

-#### Clone/Download From Git Hub
+#### Clone/Download From GitHub

-To install this into your project Clone or Download the code from Git Hub into your project.
+To install this into your project Clone or Download the code from GitHub into your project.

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/JamesLaFritz/CoreFramework2022/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/JamesLaFritz/Unity6CoreFramework/issues) for a list of proposed features (and known issues).

-Currently in Work: Documentation, Samples, Attributes using UI Elements, and Scriptable Object Variables and Game Events.
+Currently, in Work: Documentation, Samples, Attributes using UI Elements, and Scriptable Object Variables and Game Events.

 * Scriptable Object Variables and Game Events
 * Documentation: